Geastrum pectinatum: Similar species

-Distribution and habitat
+Habitat and distribution

 This species has been reported to grow solitary or in groups on sandy soil or rich composted soil in both mixed and coniferous forests, often beneath cedars.
 In Hawaii, it is usually found growing in duff under coastal Casuarina and groves of Cupressus.
 The species has been noted to occur in late summer and autumn (in Britain and Europe), but the fruit bodies may dry and persist for some time.

 Geastrum pectinatum has a cosmopolitan distribution.
-It has been reported from Australia, and New Zealand, Africa (the Congo, South Africa) Central America (Costa Rica), Asia (Northeastern China and Japan), and South America (Brazil).
+It has been reported from Australia, and New Zealand, Africa (the Congo and South Africa) Central America (Costa Rica), Asia (Northeastern China and Japan), and South America (Brazil).
 In Europe, it has been reported from Belgium, Ireland, Germany, the Netherlands, Norway, and Sweden.
 In the Middle East, it has been recorded in Israel, and Turkey.
 In North America, it is known from the United States (including Hawaii), Canada, and Mexico.
 It is in the Red Data Book (documenting rare and endangered species) of Latvia, and is considered a threatened species in Poland.
 North American sources gives its frequency of appearance as "rare", but Stellan Sunhede, in his 1989 monograph on the Geastraceae, considers it one of the most common earthstar mushrooms of northern Europe.